 If you do not have a transmitter that allows channel mixing, you must purchase a new one.

 My recommendation is the FrSky brand with OpenTX firmware.
 Here you then have complete freedom to program the outputs.
 Of course other brands will also suit, the choice is yours.

 Choose brushed motor, size 540.
 The number of revolutions is related to the number of threads, the fewer the threads, the more revolutions.
 Refer to the motor description from the dealer for the speed.
-For all tanks, motors with speeds between 18k - 23k at 7.2V will be suitable.
-Only for the Sherman and KT2 (first version of the gearbox) it is better to use a 16T motor (14k rpm), but it is not essential.
-If the motor doesn't have wires, you can solder it directly to the controller wires.
+For tanks, motors with speeds between 14k - 23k at 7.2V will be suitable, or a slower 55T for belt drive transmissions - always refer to the tank manual.
+If the motor has no connectors, you can solder it directly to the controller wires.

 Use any controller for DC (brush) motors with a current of at least 40 A. It must be capable of forward-reverse mode.
 Be careful here, some have the maximum reverse speed set at 50%.
 You must then change this to 100%.
 Another pitfall is the SBEC (switching power supply for electronics).
 It has to match all the components you plug into the tank - servos, receiver, etc. If the voltage is higher, you have to use another power supply (ideally a four-cell NiMh 2000 mA), disconnect the red wire of the connector that goes from the controller to the receiver (it's the middle one), and do this for both controllers!
 If the SBEC voltage is OK (typically 5.6V), you can power the electronics through this output.
 For the second regulator, however, you must disconnect the red wire in any case, the switching supplies must not be mixed!